 - You can upload them as an attachment by dragging and dropping into the Employee Performance Documents section.

 - You may start your self-review in the performance review tool at any time.
-It is not visible to your supervisor until you click the Submit Performance Review button at the bottom of the online form.
+It is not visible to your supervisor until you click the Submit Performance Review button at the bottom of the form.

 If you are Merit/Non-Nursing SEIU staff: